jazdev/genreXpose/docs/README.md

 To judge the overall performance, a confusion matrix is produced.
 A confusion matrix is a specific table layout that allows visualization of the performance of an algorithm.
 Each column of the matrix represents the instances in a predicted class, while each row represents the instances in an actual class.

-The confusion matrix with all genres selected is shown below.
+The confusion matrix with all the genres selected is shown below.

 <img style="float: right" src="https://raw.githubusercontent.com/jazdev/genreXpose/master/genreXpose/graphs/confusion_matrix_ceps.png" alt="Confusion matrix of the classifier" />

 ###7.
 Internal Details